seacunilever/bipode-nextflow/docs/containers.md

-# seacunilever/bifrost: Container Management
+# seacunilever/bipode: Container Management

 ## Overview

-This guide explains how to create and manage containers for the Bifrost pipeline using Seqera Containers.
+This guide explains how to create and manage containers for the Bipode pipeline using Seqera Containers.
 Seqera Containers provides an easy way to generate both Docker and Singularity container images from Conda packages, which can then be used in Nextflow modules.

 ## Prerequisites